Long time, no blog. Hope you’ve all been well. 🙂

 For the next couple of verses, we’re seeing the life that “Bruce” had as he went from child to young adult.
 Awkward and angsty as most teenagers have but ultimately he was brought up in a loving environment where he never went without, his family proudly watching on as he grew up.

 Lyrically, this was tough for me to write.
 Not necessarily from a “that was difficult to put into words” kind of thing, but more so that I really don’t like being so verbose and explicit with my lyrics as I was here.
 One guy I really admire as a lyricist is Simon Le Bon from Duran Duran.
 Think what you like about the band, but Simon is really the master of metaphors and imagery.
 Check out The Seventh Stranger, The Promise, or Proposition.
 Amazing stuff.
-So to write what is essentially a story rather than poetic lyrics feels a little frustrating for me, but in this situation, the story really needed to be super clear so the emotional pay off later made sense.
+So to write what is essentially a story rather than poetic lyrics like those songs I linked to feels a little frustrating for me, but in this situation, the story really needed to be super clear so the emotional pay off later made sense.

 From 8:19, we go into a rhythm heavy, almost old-school trad/thrash part which is showing “Bruce” as a young and slightly reckless adult, as we all tend to be.
 He’s rockin’ out and having a good time, taking risks and just living life, having a great time.
 Not long after, “she” comes into his life and everything changes.
 From 9:48, I wanted to get the vibe closer to an 80s style melodic rock song (think Dokken, Firehouse, etc.) since a lot of that stuff was focussed on love and relationships.
 “Bruce” is totally smitten with this new girl and they start a life together.